It is important to get students excited about reading. One way to build their excitement is to have them create unboxing videos.

 Try This Book Unboxing Assignment

 To save you on prep time, and make this assignment super easy to use in your classroom, pick up my ready-to-use Unboxing Assignment!
+This will get students excited about reading.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 - Book Unboxing Assignment